Santa Anna and Sam Houston

 For some reason in the local Texas (English) dialect San Jacinto is pronounced "san-jah-SIN-toe" with the "J" spoken as in English.
 Of course, the Mexican pronunciation (and "Jacinto" is a Spanish name) is "san-hah-SIN-toe").

 This Spanish-to-English switch is odd since in Texas Spanish pronunciations are common.
 You'll sometimes hear "Texas" pronounced "TAY-hahs" and "Mexia" in pronounced "muh-HAY-uh", sort of like the proper Spanish "meh-HEE-ah".
 It's definitely NOT "MECKS-ee-ah".
 In some cases there's a basic Spanish pronunciation but with typical linguistic changes.
 "Bexar" (as in Bexar County) is "BAY-har" in Spanish but colloquial use has elided the x/h-sound and locals say "Bear", as in the animal.
-Those with a smattering of Spanish might see "bexar" as an alternate spelling of "bejar" which means "to kiss".
+Those with a smattering of Spanish might see "bexar" as an alternate spelling of "bejar" but which is itself not a Spanish word.
 However, linguists seem to think the county name is actually derived from "abeja" (ah-BAY-hah) which means "bee".

 After the Battle of San Jacinto, Antonio had to get back to Mexico.
 As he wasn't too popular in Texas, it seemed safest to put him on a United States ship which took him first to Washington.
 There he met Andy Jackson and then returned home.